Mariners vs. Marlins Player Props Betting Odds

 France Stats

-- France has recorded 70 hits with 21 doubles, five home runs and 16 walks.
-He has driven in 28 runs with one stolen base.
+- France has 21 doubles, six home runs, 16 walks and 31 RBI (71 total hits).
+He has swiped one base.

 France Recent Games